IGME-202-2231/project-1-JRissberger/README.md

 ## Your Additions
 - Extra enemy types
 - Enemy speed changes based on type of enemy
+- Each enemy type awards a different amount of points to the player

 ## Sources
 -   Slime character: https://o-lobster.itch.io/simple-dungeon-crawler-16x16-pixel-pack